-The state is defined by the position and orientation of the base link $\bm{H}_0$ and velocity $\dot{\bm{\eta}}_0$, along with the joint angle $\bm{q}_\mathrm{R}$ and joint velocity $\dot{\bm{q}}_\mathrm{R}$ with reference to \cite{Peng2018, Han2022}.
-Note that, similar to the process in which humans send motor commands, the deformation of the prosthesis is not directly considered in the feedback control.
-Therefore, the strain of the prosthesis $\bm{q}_s$ is not explicitly considered.
-This definition is applicable to the simulation described in the next section, where the stiffness of the prosthesis is changed.
+Note that, similar to the process in which human's neural system generate motor commands, the deformation of the prosthesis is not directly incorporated into the feedback control.
+Therefore, the strain of the prosthesis $\bm{q}_{\rm S}$ is not explicitly considered in the state representation.
+This definition is also applicable to the simulations described in the following section, where the stiffness of the prosthesis is varied.

-Reinforcement learning-based robot control methods use joint torque or the target value of PD control for each joint \cite{Peng2017} as actions.
-In this study, we suppose that a PD control is applied in the rigid-links as follows:
+\replacedRone{The action was defined as the reference joint angle for PD control because \cite{peng2017b} the PD control improves learning speed for specific locomotion tasks such as walking and running, compared to torque-based control.
+Therefore,} { reinforcement learning–based robot control methods use either joint torques or target values for proportional–derivative (PD) control at each joint as actions.
+In this study } we suppose that a PD control is applied in the rigid-links as follows:

 where $\bm{K}_\mathrm{P}$ and $\bm{K}_\mathrm{D}$ are the gain matrices for PD control.
 We calculate the joint torque from obtaining the command joint angle $\bm{q}_{\rm R, cmd}$ as the action $a_t$ via reinforcement learning.
 We set the PD gain matrices as $\bm{K}_\mathrm{P} = 100\bm{E}$ and $\bm{K}_\mathrm{D} = \bm{E}$.
 Note that the frequency of PD control and the policy update frequency are set to 30 Hz, which is based on the firing frequency of human motor neurons.